-If English is not the applicant's native language, the applicant for board certification may request additional testing time and use of a word-to-word translation dictionary.
+If English is not the applicant's native language, the applicant for board certification may request additional testing time and the use of a word-to-word translation dictionary.
 (The dictionary must be non-electronic, must not define terms, and must be supplied by the examinee.
-The dictionary will be examined by the exam administrator prior to use.)
+The exam administrator will examine the dictionary before use.)
 There is a \$60 fee for this accommodation in addition to the standard application fee, which must be paid at the time of application.
 This fee is non-refundable if you do not end up using the additional time or dictionary.